The foreach

 array on a separate line.

-FOREACH Loop Considerations
+Considerations of the FOREACH Loop

-One limitation of the foreach
+One of the limitations of the foreach

-Attempting to add or remove elements from the collection within the foreach
+Trying to add or remove elements from the collection within the foreach

 loop will result in an InvalidOperationException